Antioxidant Vitamins: Why and how they work?

 This is essentially the oxidative process, and it continues on and on as a chain reaction until stopped.

+A certain amount of oxidative function is necessary for proper health.
 For example, oxidation processes are used by the body's immune systems to kill microorganisms.

 However, the level of toxic reactive oxygen intermediates (ROI) can sometimes overcome the antioxidant defences of the host, resulting in an excess of free radicals and a state called oxidative stress.